 I am on a Gold Meal plan.
 How many meal swipes can I use per day?

-If you are on a Gold meal plan, you are limited to two (2) swipes per meal period, up to four (4) swipes per day, not to exceed the maximum allowed per week depending on the plan.
+If you are on a Gold meal plan, you are limited to four (4) swipes per day, not to exceed the maximum allowed per week depending on the plan.

 Can I share my meal plan?